DaveO-Home/dodex-vertx/README.md

   3. Execute `<graalvm directory>/bin/gu install native-image` to install the `native-image` program.
   4. In the dodex-vertx directory execute `gradlew installDist` and `gradlew shadowJar`.
   5. Modify the dodexvm8/vm11 or dodexvm.bat shell to the graalvm install directory.
-  6. In your dodex-vertx directory execute the dodexvm8 or dodexvm11 shell program.
+  6. In your dodex-vertx directory execute the dodexvm8 or dodexvm11 shell script.
 This should create an executable named `io.vertx.core.Launcher`.
   7. Execute the production server with `io.vertx.core.Launcher`.

    **Note:** dodex-vertx will not build as a stand alone, therefore, if you move the executable to different directory, you must also move the shadowJar to the same directory with structure `build\libs`.